consilience/laravel-slow-query-logger/README.md

 composer require rokde/laravel-slow-query-logger
 ```

-Look into your `laravel.log` file to see your messy queries.
+Look into your `laravel.log` file to see your slow queries.

 ## Installation

 Add to your composer.json following lines

     "require": {
         "rokde/laravel-slow-query-logger": "^1.*"
     }

 Run `php artisan vendor:publish --provider="Rokde\LaravelSlowQueryLogger\LaravelSlowQueryLoggerProvider"`